Ramdao/http5226/N01685558_Passion Project/README.md

 Time Capsule is a app where you can add timelines, like chapeters in a diary, and entires to that timeline, like content to that chapter.
 You can add, view, edit and delete timelines and entries.
 In timelines you can give it a name, description and name. for entries you can give it a name, description, location, images and which timeline it belongs to.

 ## Set up
-**[NOTE]** This project was created in Visual studio Using ASP.NET core Web APP (Model-view Controller) using individual accounts template.
+> **Note:** This project was created in Visual studio Using ASP.NET core Web APP (Model-view Controller) using individual accounts template.
 Swagger was used to test the endpoints.

 ## End points used in this project